Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Certifying ground-state energy estimates via rejection sampling

-In this section we introduce a method for certifying that the energy estimate output by Algorithm \ref{alg:gsee} is correct.
-This may be favorable in cases where we are not confident in the correctness of $\Delta$, the lower bound on the energy gap.
-Furthermore, in the case that the input state has additional structure (i.e. has sufficiently small weight on low energy excited states) our algorithm can provide a correct estimate for evolution times that are arbitrarily smaller than the spectral gap.
-To illustrate this point, consider that the input state is given by the ground state.
-In this case, any constant evolution time can be used to obtain a reliable estimate.
-In both of these cases, it may be desirable to assume that the algorithm settings are correct, run Algorithm \ref{alg:gsee}, and then certify the result.
-This way we do not need to necessarily trust our estimate of the spectral gap and can profit from better input states.
+Next, we propose a method for certifying the accuracy of the ground-state energy estimate produced by Algorithm~\ref{alg:gsee} or other GSEE algorithms.
+This approach is especially useful when there is uncertainty about the correctness of \( \Delta \), the lower bound on the energy gap.
+Furthermore, if the input state has additional structure (i.e., a sufficiently small weight on low-energy excited states), our algorithm can provide a correct estimate for evolution times that are arbitrarily shorter than the inverse of the spectral gap.
+To illustrate, consider the case where the input state is the ground state itself.
+In this situation, any constant evolution time suffices to obtain a reliable estimate.
+In both scenarios, it can be advantageous to assume that the algorithm parameters are correct, run Algorithm~\ref{alg:gsee}, and then certify the result.
+This way, we do not have to rely solely on our estimate of the spectral gap and can benefit from better-prepared input states.